MetroStar/comet/README.md

 # WarpSpeed

-WarpSpeed is a React Web App accelerator for government agencies, who utilize USWDS.
+WarpSpeed is a React with TypeScript Component Library based on USWDS.

 In the beginning, WarpSpeed was built as a React/TypeScript component library for USWDS.
 Today however, it has become more of a framework for React Apps which require USWDS, as well as other functionality (charts, custom components, etc).
-And in the end, we hope to provide a set of tools, which can be all used together, or each as needed.
+In the end, we hope to provide a set of modular tools to accelerate developer productivity and simplify the use of Design Systems, particularly USWDS.

 ## Table of Contents